tylertitsworth/5th-age-srd/Classes/Warlord.md

 #### Adventurer Feat

-The target gains a bonus to the damage roll equal to your Charisma modifier (double your Charisma modifier at 5th level; triple it at 8th level).
+The target gains a bonus to the damage roll equal to your Charisma modifier, double your Charisma modifier at champion tier, and triple it at epic tier.

 #### Champion Feat